China's Hubei reports no new coronavirus cases outside city of Wuhan

 Despite the fresh cases in Wuhan, senior Chinese government officials expressed optimism about its situation as the city shut its second makeshift hospital on Friday afternoon, state radio reported.
 "As the situation in Wuhan and Hubei improves, relevant authorities, with approvals, will make timely adjustments according to China's Infectious Diseases Law and public health emergency regulations," Ding Xiangyang, vice secretary general at the State Council, told a news briefing.

 "When I went out in the morning, the cherry blossoms were blooming in front of my door, telling us that winter has passed and spring has come.
-I think the day everyone has been looking forward to is not far away," he said.
+I think the day everyone has been looking forward to is not far away."
 As new cases dwindle in China, attention has turned to potential infections arriving from overseas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)